-\begin{proof} The coupling given by Lemma~\ref{lemma:coupling} is illustrated in Figure~\ref{fig:coupling}.
 The evolution of $(\U_t)_t$ can be constructed using an i.i.d.\ sequence $(E_n,U_n,T_n)_n$, where $E_n$ and $U_n$ are the exponential uniform used as input for~(\ref{eq:newcustomer}) and~(\ref{eq:explored}) at each departure time $t_n$, and $T_n$ are the service times prior to the $n$-th departure time.
 (When the system enters the idle state, another clock will be needed to determine the next arrival time, but this state cannot be achieved before $\T_\circ$.)

 The coupling is simple: we use the same sequence $(E_n,U_n,T_n)_n$ to build $(\bar{\U}_t)_t$ and $(\tilde{\U}_t)_t$.
-It remains to check that this coupling a.s.\ satisfies the identities stated in the lemma, the details are left to the reader. \end{proof}
+It remains to check that this coupling a.s.\ satisfies the identities stated in the lemma; the details are left to the reader. \end{proof}

 \paragraph{Strong transience}

 For the evolution $(\tilde{\U}_t)_t$, the total distance traveled by the server between times $t$ and $t'$ is denoted by